Eating out in Graz special – the state capital rediscovered

 Since Tribeka is a café, the choice of dishes is limited to snacks.
 Bagels, ciabatta & Co. as well as some desserts are available.
 The choice for vegans is rather limited.
 There are the hummus bagel and the hummus ciabatta with greens, tomato and mango chutney that are purely vegan.
 Reason enough for hummus lovers like me to go to Tribeka.
-And recently they introduced a version with tofu, peanut butter, tomato, cress and mango chutney.
+There is also a changing menu, which recently included tofu with peanut butter, tomatoes, cress and mango chutney or beetroot with apple, rocket and walnuts.
 By the way, gluten free bread is also available.

 In the shop on Grieskai directly on the Mur river there is a second floor that is often used for co-working.
 Here you meet a lot of people – mostly students – sitting and working on their laptops.
 Tribeka does provide its own WiFi but power sockets are rare.

-This is the recommendation of a good friend who works diagonally opposite in the so called “Landhaus” (state house) – seat of the Styrian state parliament.
+This restaurant and café was recommended to me by a good friend who works diagonally opposite in the so called “Landhaus” (state house) – seat of the Styrian state parliament.
 And she also was the one with whom I had lunch at Greenhouse.
 The restaurant and café itself is located in the old town passage opposite the Graz Toy Museum.